Jason22web/IMADAssignmentOne/README.md

 of having to decide for yourself or how to reach out

 😎**Features**
-- Suggestions based of off time of day entered
+- Suggestions based off of the time of day entered
 - Intuitive and clean UI that is clear and responsive
 - Error handling messages incase the user gives an unrecognized response
 - Rest functionality making it easier to clear the screen